-One benefit of incorporating your business is that Canadian-controlled private corporations (CCPCs) can use the Small Business Tax Deduction (SBD).
-The SBD provides small CCPC with a reduced tax rate payable on annual income up to \$500,000 (or \$600,000 in Saskatchewan).
+One benefit of incorporating your business is that Canadian-controlled private corporations (CCPCs) can take advantage of the Small Business Tax Deduction (SBD).
+The SBD provides small CCPC with a reduced rate of tax payable on annual income up to \$500,000 (or \$600,000 in Saskatchewan).